Tom's Guide Verdict

 FuboTV review: Verdict

 Fubo is a decent option for cord cutters looking to get rid of cable television.
-And while it used to be one of the most expensive streaming services in the market, competitors have now risen in price to match that $70 a month basic plan.
+And while it used to be one of the most expensive streaming services in the market, competitors have all been rising in price.
 None of the three streamers is the complete package; they all lack something, be it certain channels or enough DVR storage.
 Basketball fans will raise an eyebrow at the lack of TNT in Fubo, for example.

 As this FuboTV review explains, it offers a ton of channels and storage with its Family plan and flexibility with add-ons.
 If you're looking for something cheaper, then go with Sling or Philo — just know that you won't have access to many networks.
 But if your preferred channels are only in Fubo's lineup, it may be the best cable replacement service for you.